p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

      ![](Images/mjv2-42.png)

-13. After that you will receive a pop-up page for Successfully placing an order.
+13. After that, you will receive a pop-up page for "Successfully placing an Order".

       <br>
       <br>